Moppmokk/Mixed-Messages/README.md

 # Mixed-Messages
 A little application for the daily shot of philosophy.
+Focus is not on design but on training javascript skills.

 ## Project description (Codecademy)